July Revolution: Result

-The revolution of July 1830 created a constitutional monarchy.
+The revolution of July 1830 created another constitutional monarchy.
 On 2 August, Charles X and his son the Dauphin abdicated their rights to the throne and departed for Great Britain.
-Although Charles had intended that his grandson, the Duke of Bordeaux, would take the throne as Henry V, the politicians who composed the provisional government instead placed on the throne a distant cousin, Louis Philippe of the House of Orléans, who agreed to rule as a constitutional monarch.
-This period became known as the July Monarchy.
+Although Charles had intended that his grandson, the Duke of Bordeaux, would take the throne as Henry V, the politicians who composed the provisional government instead placed on the throne a distant cousin, Louis Philippe of the House of Orléans, who agreed to rule as a constitutional monarch in what became known as the July Monarchy.
 Supporters of the exiled senior line of the Bourbon dynasty became known as Legitimists.

-The July Column, located on Place de la Bastille, commemorates the events of the Three Glorious Days.
+The July Column, located on Place de la Bastille, commemorates the events of the July Revolution.

 This renewed French Revolution sparked an August uprising in Brussels and the Southern Provinces of the United Kingdom of the Netherlands, leading to separation and the establishment of the Kingdom of Belgium.
 There was also a successful revolution in Brunswick.
 The example of the July Revolution also inspired unsuccessful revolutions in Italy and the November Uprising in Poland.

-Two years later, Parisian republicans, disillusioned by the outcome and underlying motives of the uprising, revolted in an event known as the June Rebellion.
+In 1832, Parisian republicans, disillusioned by the outcome and underlying motives of the uprising, revolted in an event known as the June Rebellion.
 Although the insurrection was crushed within less than a week, the July Monarchy remained doubtfully popular, disliked for different reasons by both Right and Left, and was eventually overthrown in 1848.